Parking Lot Map | Parking FAQ's

 - You may purchase your parking permit IN-PERSON from the Aviation Arts building room1 (AA1) during the first week of the Spring and Fall semester ONLY.
 Note, the AA1 may not be available during the Winter and Summer intersessions.

 Purchasing a semester parking permit does not guarantee a parking spot and previous semester permits are not valid in any lot.
 Permits are not transferable from person to person; however they may be used in other vehicles which the student uses.

 Staff and Faculty Parking Permits

 Staff and faculty must display a valid parking permit at all times while parked on the Main Campus of GCC or at the Garfield Campus.
-Permits are not transferable from person to person, however they may be used in other vehicles which the staff or faculty member uses.
+Staff and faculty must park in the lot designated on their parking permit or park in Lot C. Permits are not transferable from person to person, however they may be used in other vehicles which the staff or faculty member uses.

 Motorcycles, mopeds, and motorized scooters must be parked in designated motorcycle parking spaces only.
 These designated spaces are located next to the track at Sartoris Field, in Lot F, or at the north end of City Lot 32.
 Motorcycles, mopeds, and motorized scooters must display a motorcycle sticker permit while parked on GCC campus.